 When leagues reach full complement, lower divisions will promote two and relegate two.
 D1s will relegate two, send league winners into the CONCACAF Champions League, and host a playoff for the third slot.

-Since each division will begin with only a fraction of the eighteen club limit, promotion and relegation will start only when leagues fill to capacity.
+Since each division will begin with only a fraction of the eighteen club limit, promotion and relegation will start only when leagues fill to capacity with clubs promoted from below.
 New clubs will be required to petition D3 or D4 for entry to the pyramid.

 It all begins at the bottom.
 D3s will be required to fill to capacity before promotion to D2 (or relegation to a possible D4) can begin.
 At that point, two or three teams may be promoted each year from D3 to D2 until D2 reaches maximum size.
 Only when D2s reach their maximum complement of eighteen teams will promotion to D1 (and relegation to D3) begin.
 Two or three teams can then be be promoted – per year – to fill out our new D1s.
 There will be no relegation from D1s until they reach full complement of eighteen clubs.